 Best Chelsea restaurants in NYC

-With four-star ambitions and prices to match, Mario Batali’s cavernous restaurant has become nothing less than the city’s top destination for refined, upscale Italian cuisine.
+With four-star ambitions and prices to match, the cavernous restaurant has become nothing less than the city’s top destination for refined, upscale Italian cuisine.
 The clubby dining room, serenaded nightly by a twinkling pianist on a grand piano feels like the lobby of a very opulent grand hotel.
-The most showstopping dishes, intended for sharing, include hunks of lamb and veal and pitch-perfect risotto for two.
-The all-Italian wine list is suitably encyclopedic and exorbitantly priced.

-Alexandra Raij, the young chef who brought Spain to West Chelsea a few years back when she opened Tia Pol, and more recently, its sardine-can sibling, El Quinto Pino, tightened her focus with this endeavor.
 Txikito (pronounced “chi-KEE-toe”), whose name is a Basque term of endearment meaning “little one,” single-mindedly celebrates the small-plate cuisine of the country’s most culturally distinctive—and gastronomically blessed—region.
 Lounge while you wash down a few pinxtos with some Basque cider.

-Chef-owners Ken Oringer and Jamie Bissonnette have repackaged their beloved Massachusetts alcove as a Meatpacking District colossus, with soaring raftered ceilings and giant windows overlooking the whir of Eleventh Avenue.
-A mounted bull’s head and dangling jamones are token hat tips to old-world ruggedness.
-The mercurial menu sprawls as much as the space, offering 60 traditional and border-crossing tapas (plancha-seared octopus is miraculously tender, $16).
+The beloved Massachusetts has been repackaged as a Meatpacking District colossus, with soaring raftered ceilings and giant windows overlooking the whir of Eleventh Avenue.
+The mercurial menu sprawls as much as the space, offering 60 traditional and border-crossing tapas.